 When a grassroots organization makes a positive impact in its community, people take notice.
-The following is a selection of media coverage that highlights the work being done by Community Leadership Project grantees.
+The following is a selection of media coverage from the past year that highlights the work being done by Community Leadership Project grantees.

 An Arte Americas online fundraiser received donations—and recognition—from far outside of Fresno.
 The Business Journal, February 17, 2014.